RUNNING ANALYSIS AT THE INJURY CLINIC

 Whilst it is important to have your running assessed when presenting with a running-related injury, especially those that are recurrent or overuse in nature, running technique doesn’t always need to be modified.
 There is no perfect running technique that every runner must achieve, the way we run is influenced by a huge number of things.
 However, if the way we run appears to be placing additional load through injured tissues, a modification to reduce tissue load may be advised.

 There are many aspects of running technique that when altered can result in a change in tissue loading and have the potential to impact injury risk and performance.
 These may include (but not limited to): cadence, step length, step width, foot strike, arm swing, trunk & pelvic position.

-Changes made to running technique must be dependent on individual biomechanics, injury (current or past history), running load, goals etc. Any alterations must be made with caution, as even subtle changes will result in a change to tissue loading profile.
+Changes made to running technique must be dependent on individual biomechanics, injury (current or past history), running load, goals etc.; and any alterations must be made with caution, as even subtle changes will result in a change to tissue loading profile.

 i.e. Changing from a RFS to a NRFS will reduce loading through the knee joint and may be beneficial in the management of patello-femoral pain, but will increase the load through tissues of the foot, ankle and lower leg.
 Therefore, if changes are not implemented carefully, gradually and for the right reasons, risk of injury may increase.

-WHAT TO EXPECT FROM A RUN ANALYSIS AT THE INJURY CLINIC
+WHAT TO EXPECT FROM A RUNNING ANALYSIS AT THE INJURY CLINIC

 HOW IT WORKS